Usman3278/dayplanner/README.md

 Enter your notes into the text area for the desired time block and click the save button to save it.

-# Languages used to generate code quiz are below.
+# Languages used to generate day planner are below.

 HTML
 CSS